-Example: I could not decide among all the choices.
+OIT Style: I could not decide among all the choices.

-A.1.5 Appears (Verb)
+A.1.5 Appear (Verb)

-Do not use "appears" to describe items displayed by the software (windows, lists, menus, etc.) in response to a user action such as clicking a button.
-Use the phrase "is displayed" instead, or rewrite the sentence.
+Do not use "appear" to describe items displayed by the software (windows, lists, menus, etc.) in response to a user action such as clicking a button.
+Use a form of the word "display" instead (Appendix A.4.13) or rewrite the sentence.

-Problem: Click Add New Measurement.
-The Add New Measurement dialog box appears.
+Not OIT Style: Click Add New Measurement.
+The Add New Measurement dialog appears.

-Solution: Click Add New Measurement.
-The Add New Measurement dialog box is displayed.
+OIT Style: Click Add New Measurement.
+The Add New Measurement dialog displays.

-Solution (preferred): Click Add New Measurement to open the Add New Measurement dialog box.
+OIT Style (preferred): Click Add New Measurement to open the Add New Measurement dialog.

-Exception: "Appears" is acceptable when describing the location of a particular feature within a window or screen.
+Exception: "Appear" is acceptable when describing the location of a specific feature within a window or screen:

-Example: The EHR toolbar always appears at the top of the PATIENT CHART tab.
+OIT Style: The EHR toolbar always appears at the top of the PATIENT CHART tab.